mmistakes/made-mistakes-jekyll/_posts/articles/2013-11-20-blend-first-look.md

 <figure class="half">
   <img src="{{ site.url }}/images/paper-53-blend-moutain.jpg" alt="Moutainscape painted with Paper">
   <img src="{{ site.url }}/images/paper-53-blend-moutain-reflection.jpg" alt="Blended moutainscape reflection with Paper">
-  <figcaption>Getting all Bob Ross on ya, using Blend to create a reflection effect.</figcaption>
 </figure>

 Like all good things Blend is best used in moderation.
 I've found that it works great for blurring backgrounds to create a bokeh[^bokeh] like effect which in turn makes foreground subjects pop.
 Starting with a drawing I completed months ago, I was able to give it new life by simply running my finger over the watercolor painted background.